laam-egg/ibsf-crawler/README.md

 ## What is this?

-This Python script parses the following web page:
+These Python scripts parse the following web page:

 <https://www.ibsf.org/en/athletes?tx_fmathletes_list%5Bgender%5D=&tx_fmathletes_list%5Bnation%5D=&tx_fmathletes_list%5Bpage%5D=4&tx_fmathletes_list%5Bseason%5D=1000004&tx_fmathletes_list%5Bsport%5D=&tx_fmathletes_list%5Bsword%5D=&cHash=cb25b00d994506582e714c8769e07c57>

 to enumerate all the athletes, as well as their countries and continents.

+- `ibsf.py`: Parse ALL athletes.
+- `ibsf-bob.py`: Parse BOBSLEIGH athletes.
+- `ibsf-skeleton.py`: Parse SKELETON athletes.
+- `ibsf-para.py`: Parse PARASPORT athletes.

 All the parsed data goes to an Excel file whose file name is to be specified by the user.